Annie Rialland: Career at the LPP

 With Jacqueline Vaissière, Rialland co-directed the Laboratory of Phonetics and Phonology (LPP) in Paris for 15 years, from 1991 to 2006.
 Under their direction, the research orientation of the LPP turned towards integrating phonology and phonetics, based on experimental methods.

 While at the LPP, Rialland was involved in a number of international collaborative projects funded by leading funding agencies.
 She co-directed, with Laura J. Downing, a French-German ANR-DFG project, BANTUPSYN, devoted to the Phonology-syntax Interface in Bantu languages (2009–2012).
 Rialland was one of the co-pilots of DIAREF, a project on child language acquisition (2010–2013).
-From 2015–2018 Rialland was a member of the French-German ANR-DFG project, BULB, which aims to apply cutting edge speech technologies to help document and analyze unwritten languages (2015–2018).
+From 2015 to 2018 Rialland was a member of the French-German ANR-DFG project, BULB, which aims to apply cutting edge speech technologies to help document and analyze unwritten languages (2015–2018).

 Honors

 Rialland was President of the Société de Linguistique de Paris in 2016.
 She received an Honor Award from the West African Linguistic Society in 2017.
 In 2019 she was elected to the Academy of Europe.